brycehazen/PythonETLThings/Vization/Readme.md

 ---
 3. Once executed, you'll get a new Excel file titled `visualizations.xlsx` in the same directory.

-## Visualizations Generated - A1 is empty
+## Visualizations Generated -
 - Line Plot for $'s Pledged
 - Bar Chart for # Donors
 - Stacked Bar Chart for $'s Pledged
 - Pie Chart for 2023 $'s Pledged
 - Line Plot for # Donors
 - Pie Chart for 2023 # Donors
-- Columns
+- Columns: A1 is empty
 ```
     ["2023 $'s Pledged",
     "2023 # Donors",